amazon-science/RefChecker/README.md

               Input path to the json file.
   --output_path OUTPUT_PATH
               Output path to the result json file.
+  --cache_dir CACHE_DIR
+              Path to the cache directory.
+Default: ./.cache.
   --extractor_name {gpt4,claude2}
               Model used for extracting triplets.
 Default: claude2.
   --checker_name {gpt4,claude2,nli}
               Model used for checking whether the triplets are factual.
 Default: claude2.
   --retriever_name {google}
               Model used for retrieving reference (currently only google is supported).
+Default: google.
   --aggregator_name {strict,soft,major}
-              Aggregator used for aggregating the results from multipletriplets.
+              Aggregator used for aggregating the results from multiple triplets.
               Default: soft.
               *  strict: If any of the triplets is Contradiction, the response is Contradiction.
 If all of the triplets are Entailment, the response is